Tips for Safe Snow Shoveling

 Keep Your Hands to Yourself

-Each year emergency services doctors at UW Hospital and Clinics treat individuals who have seriously injured themselves by putting their hands inside an active snowblower to clear jammed ice and snow.
+Each year emergency services doctors at University Hospital treat individuals who have seriously injured themselves by putting their hands inside an active snowblower to clear jammed ice and snow.

 The next major snowfall is a lot closer than you think.
 Shovel smart and shovel safe.